The value of prevention: a rapid review

-This Evidence Check is a rapid review that focuses on identifying and demonstrating the value of prevention in an Australian context.
+This rapid review focuses on identifying and demonstrating the value of prevention in an Australian context.
 The review builds on previous work that has considered the health and other benefits of prevention and the cost-effectiveness of preventive health interventions particularly in terms of chronic disease prevention.
 The focus of this review is on four key risk factors:

 - Overweight and obesity

 - Unhealthy diet

 This review summarises the health burden and economic costs of these risk factors, and identifies the relevant evidence about the health, social, economic and other benefits of population-level strategies at the primordial or primary level of prevention that protect the health of the community through reducing exposure to these risk factors.